Breast Augmentation Surgery in Gurgaon

 At the consultation the chest is measured: chest width at the nipple line, tissue thickness pinched at the upper pole, breast base diameter, areolar position relative to the inframammary fold, skin elasticity, and the existing degree of asymmetry between the two sides.
 Photographs are taken in standardised lighting and views.
 The patient’s history is reviewed for prior breast biopsies, family history of breast cancer, smoking, prior pregnancies and breastfeeding, and plans for future children.

-Thin upper-pole tissue (under 2 cm pinch) — subpectoral or dual-plane pocket, silicone gel, moderate to moderate-plus profile.
+Subpectoral or dual-plane pocket, silicone gel, moderate to moderate-plus profile.
 A thin patient with a high-profile implant placed subglandularly will see the implant edge.

-Adequate tissue coverage and active gym/upper-body lifting lifestyle — subglandular or dual-plane to avoid animation deformity during chest exercise.
+Subglandular or dual-plane to avoid animation deformity during chest exercise.
 Some weightlifting patients specifically prefer subglandular for this reason, and the trade-off in upper-pole softness is accepted.

-Wide chest, narrow breast base — wider implants paired with fat transfer to the inner cleavage to fill the gap; or staged fat-only augmentation when the volume goal is modest.
+Wider implants paired with fat transfer to the inner cleavage to fill the gap; or staged fat-only augmentation when the volume goal is modest.

-Future pregnancy and breastfeeding planned — the discussion turns on incision choice and pocket.
+The discussion turns on incision choice and pocket.
 The inframammary-fold incision preserves the milk ducts and nerve supply best; the periareolar approach has a slightly higher risk of breastfeeding difficulty.
 Implants under the muscle do not block breastfeeding.
 Patients are told that pregnancy itself will change breast shape and volume regardless of implants, and that some patients choose to delay augmentation until after they are done having children.
+What the evidence says about milk supply after each incision, and how feeding is supported afterwards, is covered in the guide to breastfeeding after breast surgery.

-Existing ptosis (sag) — implant alone is not the right answer.
+Implant alone is not the right answer.
 The plan moves to lift-only, lift-plus-implant, or lift-plus-fat-transfer depending on the degree of ptosis.
 The augmentation-mastopexy combined operation is one of the most demanding in breast surgery and is planned with extra care for nipple position and scar pattern.

-Patients searching for “scarless” breast augmentation — there is no truly scarless breast implant procedure; the implant has to enter through some incision.
+There is no truly scarless breast implant procedure; the implant has to enter through some incision.
 The least visible options are the inframammary-fold scar (hidden in the bra-line crease, fades to a fine line) and the trans-axillary approach (implant placed empty through an armpit incision and then filled, used selectively for saline).
 Periareolar scars are also fine line but cross the areolar margin.
 Patients arriving on this query are walked through the realistic incision options at consultation rather than promised a result no surgical augmentation can deliver.

 The procedure, from consultation to same-day discharge